tonyvict/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2526S1-CS2103T-W13-4/tp/releases).
+1. Download the latest `ClassRosterPro.jar` file from [here](https://github.com/AY2526S1-CS2103T-W13-4/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your ClassRosterPro.

+1. In the home folder, right click and select `Open in Terminal`

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar classrosterpro.jar` command to run the application.<br>
+3. Use the `java -jar classrosterpro.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it.
+For example, typing **`help`** and pressing Enter will open the help window.<br>
+2. Try adding your first student using the command:

+   `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/Math t/Grade10`

+   _This command adds a student named "John Doe" with his phone, email, address, and two tags indicating he's a Grade 10 Math student._

 Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list` : Lists all students.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `open 1` : Expands the student's contact card for the first student in the current list.

    * `delete 3` : Deletes the 3rd student shown in the current list.